stanleybak/hylaa/README.md

 ### Installation ###

-Hylaa is mostly written in Python, with a few C++ parts (linear programming solving, GPU interface).
+Hylaa is mostly written in Python, with a few C++ parts (linear programming solving, multithreaded matrix multiplication).
 You'll need to get a few required libraries, compiles the C++ portions as shared libraries, and then setup the evnironment variables.
 Then, to run a model you simply do 'python modelname.py'.
-Even if you're not planning on using a GPU, you still need the install cuda to use their compiler.
-A

-These instructions are made for an Ubuntu system, such as the Amazon EC2 GPU instance (p2.xlarge) using the Ubuntu 16.04 LTS Server image.
+These instructions are made for an Ubuntu system.
+Other systems may work but you'll need to adapt the instructions accordinly

 # Install Packages #